top of page

 ‘Emporium’, Lahore, Pakistan

-The Emporium is a retail and leisure complex with shops, casual and fine dining, an ice skating rink, a cinema and a hotel.
+The Emporium is a retail and leisure complex with shops, casual and fine dining, an ice skating rink, a cinema and hotel.
 It occupies the site of the former international Lahore Expo and is part of an overall regeneration masterplan.
-Plincke were appointed as landscape architects and urban designers for the Emporium from initial concept ideas through to detailed design and advice during construction.
+Plincke were appointed as landscape architects and environmental planners for the Emporium from initial concept ideas through to detailed design and advice during construction.
 The development sits on a raised plinth, surrounded by a series of water canals.
 These both help to ameliorate local environmental conditions but also address security concerns by preventing ram-raiding and channelling all visitors through security-controlled access points.
+A variety of external spaces draws upon the region's rich landscape traditions.